Beta build. Report issues to your operator channel.

 Pusher and Ably are strong managed channels at scale.
 Fluxychat fits if you'd rather pay Cloudflare and own the schema, or try hosted first and fork when you need to.

-Cost philosophy
+Cost philosophy and guardrails

 At this stage I prefer edge pricing and explicit quotas over opaque per-connection enterprise deals.